Support The Steampunk Explorer

 Kilduff sent along some photos from Brian Fadrosh and eSpec Books, which you can see in the gallery below.

-Keep up with news in the world of steampunk.
-Sign up for our free weekly newsletter, Steampunk Digest, delivered to your inbox every Thursday.
-You’ll get it a day before it’s posted on the website.
+Sign up for Steampunk Digest, our free weekly newsletter.
+It’s delivered to your inbox every Thursday, which means you’ll get it a day before it’s posted on the website.